caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 We'll restore the table to 2025-12-27, at 20:43:00 UTC.
 For this, we'll create a new cluster, and we'll point it at the backups we have.
-We'll also gives it the target time we want the cluster restored to:
+We'll also need to give it the target time we want the cluster restored to.
+We arrive at this configuration:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1